 If you have a single-site environment, the best carve-outs will be services.
 Introduce certain services one at a time and see how each service goes.

-You’ll also need to set internal expectations properly, acknowledging and preparing people that not all of the features on the old platform may carry over to the new one.
+You’ll also need to set internal expectations properly, acknowledging and preparing people that not all of the features on the old platform may carry over to modern eCommerce platforms.

 5. Execute Implementation Strategy

 Take implementation slow and steady.
 It makes for lower risk mitigation, and it also doesn’t overwhelm your teams.

 Bring your company culture along on the journey.
 If you’re not already working agile, now is the time to make the shift.